MicrosoftDocs/azure-dev-docs/articles/terraform/create-base-template-using-yeoman.md

 - **Go programming language**: [Install Go](https://golang.org/) as Yeoman-generated test cases are code using the Go language.

 >[!NOTE]
->Most of the procedures in this tutorial involve the command line interface.
+>Most of the procedures in this article involve the command line interface.
 The steps described apply to all operating systems and command line tools.
 For the examples, PowerShell was chosen for the local environment and Git Bash for the cloud shell environment.

 ## Prepare your environment